johnsoga/macOS-Cybersecurity-Handbook/README.md

            68 C5 BE 91 B5 A1 10 01 F0 24
 ```

-While it would be better if Apple would propery sign this Installer App these 2 pieces of information should provide atleast a cautionary level of trust.
+While it would be better if Apple would properly sign this Installer app these 2 pieces of information provide atleast a cautionary level of trust.
 If not, well, you did choose to support this company :cry:

 [^note]: see [Code Signing Guide](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Introduction/Introduction.html) and [Technical Note TN2206](https://developer.apple.com/library/archive/technotes/tn2206)